 Quality assurance is a fundamental part of radioanalytical procedures, needed to confirm the precision and the long-term repeatability of analyses.
 The radiochemical procedures and counting techniques used by laboratories are well tested, up-to-date, and similar to those used by laboratories worldwide.
-Eight intercomparison exercises were organised during the HELCOM MORS-PRO project during the period (1999-2006), including seawater and sediment samples, and their results are also presented in the thematic assessment of radioactivity.
+The laboratories from eight countries bordering the Baltic Sea and IAEA MEL have contributed to the intercomparison programme during the years 2011 - 2014 (results have been presented in the thematic assessment of radioactivity.
 The intercomparison exercises confirmed that the data provided by the MORS group are of very good quality and can be considered comparable.
-Less than five percent of the results were considered outliers.
+The inter-comparison exercise of analyses of Baltic Sea water has continued in 2015 and 2016 as organized by STUK, Finland (sample were sampled and delivered by Germany on 23rd June 2015).
+Several laboratories have also participated in the other inter-comparison exercises organized by the IAEA or other bodies.